 There are great pathologists, and there are mediocre pathologists, just like in any other profession.
 In complex cases, it may be wise to take new samples and send them to another pathology lab if that is available in your area.
 Even the pathology lab at our university hospital - where they have many pathologists - sometimes send samples to another clinic for a second opinion - underlining just how challenging the field of pathology can be.

 Conditions like vasculitis and especially pyoderma gangrenosum may only present with discrete histological characteristics and may be difficult to diagnose.
 Some pathologists say that pyoderma gangrenosum is not a histological diagnosis because you have to see the whole clinical picture to make the diagnosis.
 Other pathologists say that they often can make this diagnosis if there is sufficient tissue sample.

 Our point here is: do not always trust a pathology report blindly.
 If an ulcer is not responding and rapidly increasing in size, but the histology report only shows " unspecific chronic inflammation," you should have a low threshold for taking new biopsies just to be on the safe side.

 Figur 8 4% Formaldehyde is the same as Formalin 10%.
 The substance is toxic to tissue and is cancerogenic!
 You should only handle this chemical after appropriate training.

 Formalin (Formaldehyde) is a toxic and cancerogenic substance.
-It has to be handled with extreme care and all employees handling the chemical must have appropriate training.
+It has to be handled with extreme care, and all employees handling the chemical must have appropriate training.
 Never smell the container - you can damage your sense of smell permanently!
-Below is a link to a pdf file which summarizes the safety measures you have to take when using this chemical substance.
+Below is a link to a pdf file that summarizes the safety measures you have to take when using this chemical substance.

-Figure 9 Click on the image above to go to a link to a pdf file concerning hazards and precautions when using formaldehyde from the University of California.
+Figure 9 Click on the image above to link to a pdf file concerning hazards and precautions when using formaldehyde from the University of California.